filecoin-project/filecoin-docs/content/en/storage-provider/filecoin-economics/fil-collateral/index.md

 _0.20FIL x 32 x 100 = 640 FIL_
 {{< /alert >}}

-The “Current Sector Initial Pledge" can be found on blockchain explorers like [Filfox](https://filfox.info/en) and [Filscout](https://www.filscout.com/en).
+The “Current Sector Initial Pledge" can be found on blockchain explorers like [Filfox](https://filfox.info/en) and [Filscout](https://www.filscout.com/en) and on the [Starboard dashboards](https://dashboard.starboard.ventures/capacity-services#commit-pledge-per-32gib-qap).

+## Gas fees

+Another cost factor in the network is gas.
+Storage providers not only pledge collateral for the capacity they announce on-chain.
+The network also burns FIL in the form of gas fees.
+Most activity on-chain has some level of gas involved.
+For storage providers this is the case for committing sectors.

+The gas fees fluctuate over time and can be followed on various website like [FGas](https://fgas.io/).

 ## FIL lending programs